THE STORY BEHIND THE RJS CENTENARY STAINED GLASS WINDOW

 100 Years of RJS Memories

 We are creating a book of RJS memories from the last 100 years and would love for past pupils, parents and staff to submit memories and pictures that you would like to share.
-We are collecting memories until Easter 2020, then we will collate them into a ‘100 Years of RJS Memories’ book that we will publish for people to read and share.
+We are collecting memories and will collate them into a ‘100 Years of RJS Memories’ book that we will publish for people to read and share.